chonkie-inc/chonkie-ts/README.md

 **🚀 Feature-rich**: All the CHONKs you'd ever need </br>
 **✨ Easy to use**: Install, Import, CHONK </br>
-**⚡  Fast**: CHONK at the speed of TypeScript! zooooom...? (lol) </br>
+**⚡  Fast**: CHONK at the max speed of TypeScript! tssssooooooom </br>
 **🪶 Light-weight**: No bloat, just CHONK </br>
 **🦛 Cute CHONK mascot**: psst it's a pygmy hippo btw </br>
 **❤️ [Moto Moto](#acknowledgements)'s favorite TypeScript library** </br>

 **Chonkie** is a chunking library that "**just works**" ✨

-> !IMPORTANT
+> [!NOTE]
-> This library is a work in progress and is not yet feature-complete.
-We are currently working on adding more chunkers and improving the documentation.
+> This library is not a _binding_ but a _port_ of the original `chonkie` library written in Python, to TypeScript.
+This library is still under active development and not at feature parity with the original `chonkie` library yet.
+Please bear with us! 🫂

 ## 📦 Installation

 Simply install Chonkie using npm: